htrajan/ht-drawsteel/Ancestries/Time Raider.md

 ### Foresight

 Your senses extend past mundane obscuration and the veil of the future alike.
 You instinctively know the location of any concealed creatures who aren't hidden from you, negating the usual bane on attacks against them.
-Additionally, whenever you are attacked, you can use a triggered action to impose a bane on the [[Power|power]] roll.
+Additionally, whenever you are attacked, you can use a triggered action to impose a bane on the power roll.

 ### Four Arms

 Your multiple arms let you take on multiple tasks at the same time.
-Whenever you use the [[Grab]] or [[Knockback]] maneuver against an adjacent creature, you can target an additional adjacent creature, using the same [[Power|power]] roll for both targets.
+Whenever you use the [[Grab]] or [[Knockback]] maneuver against an adjacent creature, you can target an additional adjacent creature, using the same power roll for both targets.
 You can [[Grab|grab]] up to two creatures at a time.

 ### Psionic Gift